 Our present system of private property is a system in which you have incentives to lie, cheat, and steal.
 You can try to persuade other people that what you are doing is useful, when it really isn’t.
 You can cut corners, underpay your employees, pollute the environment, create harmful products, in any way that will save you a buck or two.
 You can do a job that you hate, because you can’t find any other way to make a living.
 You can spit in the soup.
 That’s what your incentives are.
 Market prices are far from true costs, because unmeasured side effects are externalized.
 Pollution and global warming will continue as long as Exxon can profit from it — or until we’re all dead, which might be before long; global warming is accelerating due to feedback loops.

 Fans of capitalism claim that people are basically greedy, and the market is a way to harness Satan.
 But it’s you who will end up in the harness.
 If you sign a contract with the Devil, you’ll eventually learn that all the loopholes are in his favor, because he has better lawyers than you do.
 The only way to outwit Satan is to avoid him altogether.
-And I think people are not basically greedy; rather, I believe our present economic system trains people to be greedy.
+And people are not basically greedy; rather, our present economic system trains people to be greedy.

 In place of capitalism, consider the alternative: a system in which all property is shared, and everyone is cared for by the community.
 In such a system, what are your incentives?
 Well, you might want to do something useful, because you care about the community you’d be helping, and you might even be praised or thanked for your work.
 You’d want to grow food or make furniture or whatever is needed — but only in ways that are good for the environment, because there’s not much point in polluting the ecosystem when it’s your ecosystem.

 Fans of capitalism claim that people would be lazy, and would not do their share of the work if they didn’t have to.
-I think that’s an overly pessimistic and simplistic view of human nature.
+That’s an overly pessimistic and simplistic view of human nature.
 You might take a vacation for a while, and you might take sometime to figure out what you want to do, and you might take some time to learn some skills.
-But ultimately I think most people want to be useful, and want to have something meaningful to do with their time.
+But ultimately most people want to be useful, and want to have something meaningful to do with their time.
 Except maybe the people who have no idea what meaningful work is, because they’ve never seen it.
 Our present system is structured so that very few people ever get the opportunity to do useful, meaningful work.

-And even if a few were lazy, I think it would be only a few, and they wouldn’t consume much.
+And even if a few were lazy, it would be only a few, and they wouldn’t consume much.
 They would consume far less than the people of Wall Street, the people who have gamed the current system.

 Fans of capitalism claim that what we need is more privatization.
-For instance, they tell me that the atmosphere would not now be filling up with carbon if the atmosphere had been owned by some profit-making company that could have sued Exxon.
+For instance, they say that the atmosphere would not now be filling up with carbon if the atmosphere had been owned by some profit-making company that could have sued Exxon.
 But I’m sure that if the atmosphere were owned by some profit-making company, that company would be involved in some profit-making enterprise that had a side-effect of polluting the ocean, or causing some other major destruction.
 As long as the economy consists only of entities pursuing their own private profits, and not concerned with the bigger picture, someone will get screwed.
 Probably someone who can’t afford extremely expensive lawyers.

 Fans of capitalism point to modern technology, such as cellphones, and they say “see, capitalism made this.”
 That’s nonsense.
 All our fancy technologies came from science, not from capitalism.
 In fact, all our fancy technologies originated in research labs, either in universities or in the military, but in either case paid for by taxpayers in a socialist fashion — not paid for by the profit system.